-- 8.1 The act gives licensing authorities important regulatory functions in relation to gambling, the main functions of which are to: - consider notices given for the temporary use of premises for gambling

-- grant permits for gaming and gaming machines in clubs and miners' welfare institutes - regulate gaming and gaming machines in alcohol-licensed premises - grant permits to family entertainment centres (FEC's) for the use of certain lower stake gaming machines - grant permits for prize gaming - consider occasional use notices for betting at tracks - register small societies' lotteries - consider applications for provisional statements - provide information to the Gambling Commission regarding details of licences, permits, notices and registrations issued (see section 6 above on 'Exchange of information') - maintain registers of the permits, notices and licences that are issued under these functions, and - prepare and publish, every three years (or sooner if required), a statement of the policy it proposes to apply when exercising its functions under the Gambling Act 2005.
+- 8.1 The Act gives Licensing Authorities a number of important regulatory functions in relation to gambling, the main functions of which are to: - consider notices given for the temporary use of premises for gambling - grant permits for gaming and gaming machines in clubs and miners' welfare institutes - regulate gaming and gaming machines in alcohol-licensed premises; - grant permits to family entertainment centres (FEC's) for the use of certain lower stake gaming machines - grant permits for prize gaming - consider occasional use notices for betting at tracks - register small societies' lotteries - consider applications for provisional statements - provide information to the Gambling Commission regarding details of licences, permits, notices and registrations issued (see section 6 above on 'Exchange of information') - maintain registers of the permits, notices and licences that are issued under these functions, and - prepare and publish, every three years (or sooner if required), a statement of the policy it proposes to apply when exercising its functions under the Gambling Act 2005.

-Additions or amendments to the list above notified by the Gambling Commission will be published on the council's website or upon request direct to the Licensing Team.
+Additions or amendments to the list above notified by the Gambling Commission will be published on the council's website or upon request direct to the Licensing Service.

-- 8.2 The council's summary of delegations adopted under the Gambling Act 2005 is available separately on West Suffolk Council Gambling and lotteries webpage. - 8.3 It should be noted that local licensing authorities are not responsible for licensing remote or online gambling.
+- 8.2 The council's summary of delegations adopted under the Gambling Act 2005 is available separately via the council's website at www.westsuffolk.gov.uk or upon request to the Licensing Service. - 8.3 It should be noted that local licensing authorities are not responsible for licensing remote gambling.
 This is the responsibility of the Gambling Commission.

-9. Appeals
+9.0 Appeals